D2klaas/Godot-4-HTTPManager/README.md

 * custom decoders for mime-types
 * automatic progress display
 * web cache based on etag and modified-since headers
+* NEW: basic cookie support (this adds support for PHP sessions)

 ## Install
 Download files and add them to your addons folder in your godot project.\